medialab/xan/docs/cmd/join.md

 The default join operation is an "inner" join.
 This corresponds to the intersection of rows on the keys specified.
-The command is also able to perform a left outer join with --left, a right outer join with --right, a full outer join with --full and finally a cartesian product/cross join with --cross.
+The command is also able to perform a left outer join with --left, a right outer join with --right, a full outer join with --full, a semi join with --semi, an antin join with --anti and finally a cartesian product/cross join with --cross.

 By default, joins are done case sensitively, but this can be disabled using the -i, --ignore-case flag.